 Those who wish to present their poster at the Annual Session have a few different options from which to choose.
 Which option is most appropriate will first depend on if you have a case presentation or a research project.

-- Research projects are eligible to participate in the Graduate Student Research Award (GSRA) and My Kid’s Dentist and Orthodontics Research Poster
+- Research projects are eligible to participate in the Graduate Student Research Award (GSRA) and Research Poster Session (present/compete)

 Your choice of whether or not to participate in the competition(s) or simply present your findings should be based on the quality of the research, the significance of the findings, and your own personal feelings toward participation.
 This should be discussed with your program director prior to submitting your application.
 When you choose to submit your abstract, you will be prompted to choose one of these options before submitting.
 Below is a description of each category to help you determine which option is best for you.
 Program Directors will be required to sign off on all abstracts before they can be submitted.